apivich-h/apivich-h.github.io/_posts/music/2000-01-01-music-data.md

 The plot is shown on the right (or at least so on desktop).
 You can click on the chart to enlarge it.

-Here are some things I found about myself:

-- I listen to way too much Coldplay and Keane.
-While there are some times when they dip a bit in terms of how much I listen to them, I still listen to them significantly enough all this time.
-I should get new music.

-- You can really see when I started to get into Paramore and Radiohead, being two of the bands that entered my music library in 2019 and then continued to stay there.
-Also you can start to see that at around 2023, there seems to be a larger shift in what artists I listen to (or at least start to listen to according to the charts).

-- My music taste isn't _that_ diverse, mainly shown by the fact that the data is since 2017 but only a handful of (mostly quite mainstream) artists seem to have significant numbers.

-I don't think the insights are that interesting to other people, but they definitely are for me and maybe for other people who knows how my music taste is like.

 ## How monotone is my music taste?

 Another thing I do suspect about myself is that I tend to listen to very few artists over and over again.
 This is the sense of the word _monotone_ I will use - that I just stick with listening to a few artists with little variety.
 I wanted to visualise that statistic about my listening habit.